The XI of China calls for self -sufficiency in the development of AI in the middle of American rivalry - ExBulletin

 The XI of China calls for self -sufficiency in the development of AI in the middle of American rivalry

-Hong Kong: Chinese President Xi Jinping has promised “autonomy and self-reinforcement” to develop AI in China, reported on Saturday April 26, April 26, when the country features with the United States for artificial intelligence supremacy, a key strategic domain.
+[HONG KONG] The president of Chinas promised self-sufficiency and self-reproducing to develop artificial intelligence (AI) in China, reported on Saturday April 26, April 26, when the country features with the United States for supremacy in AI, a key strategic domain.

-Speaking during a study session of the Politburo meeting on Friday, XI said that China should take advantage of its “new whole national system” to advance the development of AI.
+Speaking during a study session of the Politburo meeting on Friday, XI said that China should take advantage of its new entire national system to move forward with the development of AI.

-“We have to recognize gaps and redouble our efforts to advance technological innovation, industrial development and AI food applications,” said Xinhua's official press agency.

 Some experts say that China has reduced the AI development gap with the United States in the past year.
 The Chinese AI startup Deepseek drew global attention when she launched a model of reasoning in AI in January which said that it was formed with less advanced fleas and was cheaper to develop than its Western rivals.
 China has also been pierced in infrastructure software engineering.

-The DEEPSEEK announcement challenged the hypothesis that US sanctions retains the Chinese AI sector in the midst of a fierce geopolitical technological rivalry, and that China delayed the United States after the revolutionary launch of the OPENAI chatgpt in late 2022.
+The DEEPSEEK announcement challenged the hypothesis that US sanctions retained the Chinese AI sector in the midst of a fierce geopolitical technological rivalry, and that China delayed the United States after the revolutionary launch of Openais Chatgpt at the end of 2022.

-He added that regulations and AI laws should be accelerated to build a “risk warning system and emergency intervention, to ensure that artificial intelligence is safe, reliable and controllable”.
+He added that regulations and laws on AI should be accelerated to build a risk warning and emergency intervention system, to ensure that artificial intelligence is safe, reliable and controllable.

-XI said last year that AI should not be a “rich country and the rich”, while calling for more international governance and AI cooperation.
+XI said last year that AI should not be a rich and rich country game, while requesting more international governance and cooperation on AI.
+Reuters

 |